 Continue taking turns until someone uses up all of their tiles.
 The winner is the one who uses all of the dominos in their hand.
 If you decide to play in rounds, then tally up the score for each round and start again.
 The first person to get to 100 points will be the winner of the entire game.

 This award-winning word game will give you speed, spelling, and a lot of laughs.
 This is a word-building game where players draw letters from 144 tiles and try to form words as fast as possible.
 You dump the tiles out of the banana pouch and pass out the tiles according to how many people are playing.

 Collect your tiles and wait for someone to yell ‘split’ to begin the game.
 Everyone turns their tiles over and begins forming words in a crossword-like grid.
 You will want to build your words as quickly as you possibly can.

 When a player has one face-up tile remaining, they will yell “peel!” and the other players will take a tile from the letters in a pile.
 You can say ‘dump’ to return one of your tiles to the pile, but when you do this, you have to take three more tiles now to continue playing.
 The winner is the first player to form words with all of their tiles in a connected grid and to yell out ‘bananas!’.

-There are two different colors, one for each different team.
-Each team gets a side and a flag, and each team will place their flag on its side somewhere.
+There are two colors, one for each team.
+Each team gets a side and a flag, and each team will place its flag on its side somewhere.
 The goal of each team is to find and bring the opposing team’s flag back to your side while keeping your flag protected from the other team.